Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 Now we're going to copy our project's contents over to our new folder, then we're going back to the terminal, go inside our project using `cd`, and tell `git` to add our projects contents, for that, we can use `git add .`, then tell git to apply those changes with `git commit -m "your_message_here"`, then we tell git to upload our changes to our Github repository using `git push`.

 (If you don't have git setup to use with github, you'll get an error when trying to `git push`.
-Follow [Github's tutorial on this](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) to set git for Github.)
+Follow [Github's tutorial on this](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) to set git for Github).

 That's our series of commands we want to do when we update our blog:
 - `git add .`
 - `git commit -m "message"`
 - `git push`

 And just like that, we uploaded our project into our Github repository!
-Because we added `jekyll-deploy-action`, it detected new changes in the `main` branch (the one we uploaded to), built our website, and put in the `gh-pages `branch, that means that, if everything was done correctly, that means that our website is online!
+Because we added `jekyll-deploy-action`, it detected new changes in the `main` branch (the one we uploaded to), built our website, and put in the `gh-pages `branch, that means that, if everything was done correctly, our website is online!

 ### Going to our website

 Let's then go to our awesome website!
-Our website link is as follows, first our Github username, followed by `.github.io`, and if we named our repository anything other than `github_username.github.io`, where `github_username` is your username, we need to follow the link with a slash and the repository name:
+Our website link is as follows, first our Github username, followed by `.github.io`, and if we named our repository anything other than `github_username.github.io`, where `github_username` is the username, we need to follow the link with a slash and the repository name:

 ```
 github_username.github.io/repository-name